Stonequarry Creek Flying Fox Camp

 There have been no known incidents of dogs/cats contracting viruses through eating a deceased flying fox carcass, but if a pet becomes sick after contact with a flying fox, seek advice from a veterinarian.

 The risk of contracting the Hendra virus is more common in horses by eating food that may be contaminated by bat urine and/or other bodily fluids.
-Horse owners within 20 km of the camp should be aware that they would be highly affected and preventative vaccines are available from your vet.
+Horse owners within 20 km of the camp should be aware that preventative vaccines are available from your vet.

 Simple, non-harmful deterrents that could also be of assistance on your property include: